Mastercard/creditor-commerce-library-web/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ### Overview
-As part of Pay by Account (PbA) Request for Payment product, library need to provide the ability for a Debtor to initiate non-Proxy journeys from the Creditor web application.
+As part of Account to Account Commerce (AtoAC) product, library need to provide the ability for a Debtor to initiate non-Proxy journeys from the Creditor’s web application.
 Creditor Commerce Library facilitates this payment ability for Debtors.
 It can be integrated on any Website by following a few simple steps.
-The library enables distributors to get details of banks/DSP and to invoke the bank apps using the library.
+The library enables Creditor Service Provider to get details of banks/DSP and to invoke the bank apps using the library.
-If the banking app is not available, the library alternatively allows the debtor to fall back on to the configured URL (which is configured by bank) usually net-banking on the on the device browser and proceed with for a quick and successful payment.
+If the banking app is not available, the library enables the debtor/consumer to complete the payment and linking journeys seamlessly through net-banking on the device browser if the Debtor Service Provider (bank) supports it usually net-banking on the device browser and proceed with for a quick and successful payment.

 ### Audience
-External Participants to support the implementation and subsequent use of the Creditor Commerce Library for Pay by Account (PbA) Request for Payment product.
+External Participants to support the implementation and subsequent use of the Creditor Commerce Library for Account to Account Commerce (AtoAC) product.

 ###	Scope
 It covers integration and implementation of the Creditor Commerce library